JeffWeinell/REEs/README.md

 After choosing the target loci, probes were designed by Arbor Biosciences with the following specifications: 50% tiling, 120nt/probe; 20,020 probes in total.
 See **Target-loci_Coverage_graph_22October2020.pdf** for a visual summary of target loci, probes, probe coverage, and features of loci including genes, mRNA/transcribed regions, and protein-coding (CDS) regions.
 This graph was generated with **graph_target_and_features.R** and then filesize reduction in Adobe Acrobat.

-**Table X.** Genomes from which synthesized baits were designed from.

-species | genome assembly accession | contig prefixes | n target loci with baits designed from species | n bait-containing contigs
+**Table 7.** Genomes from which synthesized baits were designed from. species | genome assembly accession | contig prefixes | n target loci with baits designed from species | n bait-containing contigs
 ----|----|----|----|----
 *Thamnophis sirtalis* | GCF_001077635.1 | NW_0136; LFLD01 | 2,619  | 1,412